 Our picturesque ‘city/village’ has galleries, independent shops, great places to eat & drink as well as the ancient cathedral and Bishops Palace, which attract thousands of visitors a year.

-When arriving in St Davids a good place to start is Oriel Y Parc – the visitors centre, which has an excellent café, gift shop and gallery.
-On display is a permanent exhibition of works by Graham Sutherland, bequeathed by the artist to the country in 1976.
+When arriving in St Davids a good place to start is Oriel Y Parc – the visitors centre.
+This award winning building has an excellent café, gift shop & gallery and hosts talks, exhibitions, workshops and music events all year round.

 “The quality of light here is magical and transforming”

-From Oriel Y Parc wander down through the ‘city’, past St Davids Plant Nursery (a must visit for any gardener); to Cross Square, with the war memorial, which is the centre of the tiny city of St Davids.
+From Oriel Y Parc wander down through the ‘city’ to Cross Square, with war memorial and gardens, which is the centre of the tiny city of St Davids.

-Nestled in the valley at the lower end of St Davids, St Davids Cathedral and the ruins of the Bishops Palace date back to the 6th century.
+Nestled in the valley at the lower end of St Davids, the cathedral and the ruins of the Bishops Palace date back to the 6th century.

 St Davids Cathedral has more than 300,000 visitors a year.
 The medieval architecture is remarkable, especially the intricate carved wooded ceiling.
 You can explore by yourself, as part of a guided tour, attend a service or one of the many concerts held throughout the year.
 The annual St Davids Music Festival is held in late May/early June.